OpenSearch cluster and host state monitoring

 In the management console

-, select the folder with the cluster for which you want to configure alerts. -
+, select the folder containing the cluster where you want to set up alerts. -

 Under Service dashboards, select: